 We are a Non-profit group of ice oval snowmobile racers aged 4 to 14.
-We offer 9classes with everything from Kitty Cat to mod 120 cc sleds and Briggs 206 cc race sleds.
+We offer 11 classes with everything from Kitty Cat to mod 120 cc sleds and Briggs 206 cc race sleds.
 If you have a sled that you are not sure of where it fits, just ask.

 We do follow the ISR Rulebook (www.isrracing.org) or check out the "Racing Rules" on the top of the page, so please read the related section for your classes.
 If you have any questions, please call or text for more information.

 We do have a loaner sled for families to try, but you must pre-register and must prove the driver is safe before racing.
 It is set up as a Stock sled, so it won’t go fast.
-It is free to use the sled, all you need is to rent a bib and tek vest and pay for class entry fees.
+There is a $50 fee to rent the loaner sled for the day.

 There is also tech vests for sale or use.
 There will be a $50.00 deposit for the tech vests that is refundable at the end of the race day.